AnotherSamWilson/miceforest/README.md

 print(acclist)
 ```

-    ## [0.32, 0.84, 0.81, 0.68, 0.81, 0.86]
+    ## [0.22, 0.65, 0.7, 0.81, 0.78, 0.86, 0.81]

 In this instance, we went from a \~32% accuracy (which is expected with
 random sampling) to an accuracy of \~86% after the first iteration.
 The
 accuracy kind of floundered around afterwards.
-This is typical when the
-data is Missing Completely At Random.
-If the data were more Missing At
-Random, we might see a more normal convergence of accuracy.
+However, notice the
+accuracy we achieved at the last iteration, after parameter tuning.

 ## The MICE Algorithm